High-energy neutrino deep inelastic scattering cross sections

 As we see above, the neutrino DIS cross section decreases as the perturbative order increases.
 A natural question one may ask is whether our result shows evidence of convergence in the perturbative expansion.
 Similarly to our previous work~\cite{Gao:2021fle}, we estimate an \emph{approximate} N3LO contribution (denoted as N3LO$'$) with the ZM N3LO structure functions implemented in the \texttt{v1.2.0-struct-func-devel} version of HOPPET~\cite{Salam:2008qg}.
-The resulting cross sections normalized to the NNLO ones are displayed in Fig.~\ref{fig:N3LOPDFs}.
+The resulting cross sections normalized to the NNLO ones as $K_{\textrm{N3LO}'}$ factors (N3LO$'$/NNLO ratios) are displayed in Fig.~\ref{fig:N3LOPDFs} and the numerical value tabulated in Tabs.~\ref{tab:ccscheme}-\ref{tab:ncscheme}.
 We see that N3LO$'$ corrections give a small decrease at low energy, while a slightly larger increase at high energy.
 The size of the difference is much smaller than that of the NNLO/NLO one as shown in Fig.~\ref{fig:RLO}.
 This result gives us confidence that, in terms of the perturbative expansion, our predictions are already showing strong evidence of convergence at NNLO.
-In the rest of this work, we will adopt the NNLO calculation as our baseline, with N3LO$'$ corrections included as $K$-factors extracted from Fig.~\ref{fig:N3LOPDFs}.
+In the rest of this work, we will adopt the NNLO calculation as our baseline, with N3LO$'$ corrections included with the $K_{\textrm{N3LO}'}$ factors.